DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 While the fights in *Sleeping Dogs* allow the player to defeat multiple enemies with relative ease, our design in *No Comment* aims for a more challenging combat experience early in the game.
 However, if the player becomes highly skilled in fist fighting through gameplay, we want them to achieve a similarly fluid "free-flow" feel.
 This aspect is not targeted for the initial FMP submission but is part of our roadmap for post-submission development.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/jZySMyIsyl8?si=HCfu2cIQvtvD87GO" title="YouTube video player" frameborder="0" allowfullscreen></iframe>
+<iframe height="100%" width="100%" src="https://www.youtube.com/embed/jZySMyIsyl8?si=HCfu2cIQvtvD87GO" title="YouTube video player" frameborder="0" allowfullscreen></iframe>

 *Figure 1.
-Sleeping Dogs – hand-to-hand combat*
+Sleeping Dogs – hand-to-hand combat example*

 ---